wangela/wittier/README.md

 - [x] User can pull to refresh
 - [x] User can compose a new tweet by tapping on a compose button.
 - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [ ] Hamburger menu reveals by dragging anywhere on the screen.
+- [x] Hamburger menu reveals by dragging anywhere on the screen.
-- [ ] Hamburger reveals links to several timelines
+- [x] Hamburger reveals links to several timelines
-- [ ] Profile page with header view, user stats, and user's tweets
+- [x] Profile page with header view, user stats, and user's tweets
-- [ ] Tap on any profile pic in the home timeline to go to that user's profile page
+- [ ] Tap on any profile pic in any timeline to go to that user's profile page

 The following **optional** features are implemented: